vuthuyduong/fungiclassifiers/models/README.md

 where 0.97 is the optimal threshold that we use for classifying the sequences at the current level.

 ## Training and classifying using the RDP model

+To train the RDP model at the genus level, use the following command:

+RDP/trainRDP.py traindataset.fas traindataset.classification 5 path_to_the_file_classifer.jar

+To classify the test dataset using the classifier obtained by the RDP training, use the following command:

+RDP/classifyRDP.py RDP_classifier testdataset.fas path_to_the_file_classifer.jar